-Anna Pinedo is a partner in Mayer Brown's New York office and co-leader of the Global Capital Markets practice.
+Anna Pinedo is a partner in Mayer Brown's New York office.
 She concentrates her practice on securities and derivatives.
 Anna represents issuers, investment banks/financial intermediaries and investors in financing transactions, including public offerings and private placements of equity and debt securities, as well as structured notes and other hybrid and structured products.